JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 Plots.jl works with LaTeXStrings.jl, a package that allows the user to type LaTeX equations in string literals.
 To install this, type in `Pkg.add("LaTeXStrings")`.
 The easiest way to use it is to prepend `L` to a LaTeX-formatted string.
-Here's an example of it in use.
-Note that `*` denotes string concatenation in Julia.
+If the string is a mix between normal text and LaTeX equations, insert dollar signs `$` as needed.

 ```@example tutorial
 using LaTeXStrings